-In February 2018, the National Science Foundation — which has provided most of the observatory's funding since the 1970s — announced that it would cut its annual contribution from $8 million to $2 million by FY2023.
-In April 2018, the University of Central Florida in Orlando took over management and operations of the observatory.
+In February 2018, the National Science Foundation (NSF) — which provided most of the observatory's funding since the 1970s — announced that it would cut its annual contribution from $8 million to $2 million in the following five years.
+In April 2018, the University of Central Florida in Orlando took over the management and operations of the observatory.